-In any case, even if you already know how to help a customer, wait until they have said everything they wanted to say.
-If you suggest a solution before they give all the details they consider relevant, the customer may think the solution is not the most optimal one.
+In any case, even if you already know how to help a customer, wait until they say everything they want to say.
+If you suggest a solution before they give all the details they consider relevant, the customer may think the solution could be more optimal.

-Empathy means stepping into the other person's shoes and letting them know that you have felt the way they feel now.
+Empathy is putting yourself in the other person's shoes and letting them know that you felt the way they feel now.
 Sympathy, in its turn, means showing that you understand how they feel and feel sorry for them.
 While the difference may seem subtle, such nuances can matter a lot in establishing productive communication.

 By being empathic, you can build a closer connection with the customer than by being sympathetic.
 Empathy puts you on the same level as your vis-à-vis and helps to establish trust.

-A striking example here is the one from Notion – a project management company.
-After the COVID-19 pandemic hit, they shared a heartfelt release note (as well as sent the exact same email) to show customers they were in the same boat working fully from home.
-Plus, the team behind Notion informed clients on the recent features and updates to make it more convenient for remote workers.
+A striking example is the one from Notion – a project management company.
+After the COVID-19 pandemic hit, they shared a heartfelt release note (as well as sent the same email) to show customers they were in the same boat working fully from home.
+Plus, the team behind Notion informed clients about the recent features and updates to make it more convenient for remote workers.

-Only promise what you can provide.
 No matter how much you might want to satisfy an anxious customer, never overpromise.
-Generally, this principle is one of the pillars of good customer support, not only when it concerns dealing with anxious customers.
+Generally, this principle is one of the pillars of good customer support, not only when it comes to dealing with anxious customers.

 Emotional intelligence is the ability to recognize and understand other people's emotions.
 With this skill, your customer support team can be more attentive and emphatic when dealing with anxious or angry customers.
-As a result, their interactions will have a higher chance to lead to a finer customer satisfaction rating.
+As a result, their interactions are more likely to result in a better customer satisfaction rating.

 Special training sessions could help your team learn how to:

-There is an ocean of training courses on the market.
-Choose the one that fits your schedule and budget requirements, and check that it covers the topics you need to make your customer service better.
+There is a huge range of training courses on the market.
+Choose the course that fits your schedule and budget, and check that it covers the topics you need to improve your customer service.

-For example, the Udemy platform offers a Great Customer Service with Emotional Intelligence course that you might find useful:
+For example, the Udemy platform offers a Great Customer Service with Emotional Intelligence course that you might find helpful:

-Consider a ticketing system or a bot that will do the initial screening of customer requests.
-This way, each request will be routed to a corresponding subject-matter expert, who can resolve the problem upon the first contact.
+Consider a ticketing system or a bot that will initially screen customer requests.
+This way, each request will be routed to a corresponding subject-matter expert, who can resolve the problem.

 Have you ever booked a flight and felt anxious because of seat reservation/luggage registration issues/travel insurance/ or other glitches?
 I bet you wished for a quick problem solution.

-The key thing is, although, to connect the customer with an agent within the shortest time possible.
-A long hold time or ineffective communication with a bot can build up the person's stress, which is exactly what you should be trying to avoid.
-But when an anxious person sees that their issue is in the hands of a professional, they become more relaxed and confident.
+The key is to connect the customer with an agent within the shortest time possible.
+A long hold time or ineffective communication with a bot can build up the person's stress, which is exactly what you should avoid.
+But when anxious person sees that their issue is in the hands of a professional, they become more relaxed and confident.